After (band)

-After are an American band formed in 2023 in Los Angeles, California by Graham Epstein and Justine Dorsey.
+After are an American pop duo formed in 2023 in Los Angeles, California by Graham Epstein and Justine Dorsey.

-They debuted in 2023 with the single, "Something Special", followed by "In a city called Garden" and "The Dove", released later that year.
-The duo released three more singles in 2024: "Obvious" (which would later appear on After EP (2025), the band's first extended play), "The Element" and "The Story", to minimal traction.
+Their name comes from the 2003 visual novel After....
+They debuted in 2023 with the single, "Something Special", followed by "In a City Called Garden" and "The Dove", released later that year.
+The duo released three more singles in 2024: "Obvious", "The Element" and "The Story".

-On April 4, 2025, the band's first extended play, After EP, was released, preceded by the singles "Ever" and "300 Dreams", which first gained them notoriety.
+On April 4, 2025, the band's first extended play, After EP, was released, preceded by the singles "Obvious", "Ever" and "300 Dreams" that had first gained them attention.
+After EP 2, the band's second EP, was released later in 2025, under Mom + Pop Music, featuring the singles "Deep Diving" and "Outbound", the former of which bringing them considerable fanfare.
+The critical reception, however, was less enthusiastic, with Pitchfork rating the EPs 4.5/10.

-After EP 2, the band's second EP, was released later in 2025, under Mom + Pop Music, featuring the singles "Deep Diving" and "Outbound", the latter of which bringing them considerable fanfare.
+On July 15, 2026, the band's first full-length studio album, Fell Asleep in the Sun was announced, and was released on September 18, 2026.
+It features the singles "Promise (When You Go)", "Take Me to Sunrise", “Fell Asleep in the Sun” and "Blind".